gitting-around/gitagent_18/README.md

 ./big_30_static_res.sh 2

 In case you run into any troubles in running the simulations, send me a message and I'll help.
+Results maybe depending on the platform where the simulations are running.